FilippoCrc/Predicting-Pedestrian-Intention/README.md

 *This repository contains a reimplementation of the paper "Predicting Pedestrian Crossing Intention with Feature Fusion and Spatio-Temporal Attention" https://arxiv.org/pdf/2104.05485, implemented using TensorFlow.*

-Our implementation use a slightly simplified version of the original model now based on Pythorch.
+Our implementation use a slightly simplified version of the original model now based on Pytorch.

 ## ABSTRACT